 of your week

-Board the boat in Fethiye harbour after 3 PM.
-Evening meal and overnight in Fethiye harbour (Samanlik Bay)
+Board the boat in Fethiye harbour after 9:00 am.
+Lunch, evening meal and overnight close to Fethiye harbour at Samanlik Bay.

 Day 2: Gemiler Island-Olüdeniz

 After breakfast set off along the coast of the Fethiye Peninsular for

 lunch in a secluded bay.
 Overnight is spent at Gemiler Island, where

 you can explore the ruins of a Byzantine settlement as the sun sets.

 An early start for Yesilköy, for breakfast and time to swim in this quiet bay surrounded by olive groves.